adamveld12/ssh-server/README.md

 # SSH Server

 This is an ssh server that is hosted inside of a docker container based on Alpine Linux.

-I've taken measures to harden this ssh server by following some tips from [here](http://www.cyberciti.biz/tips/linux-unix-bsd-openssh-server-best-practices.html).
+I'm slowly hardening this ssh server by following some tips from [here](http://www.cyberciti.biz/tips/linux-unix-bsd-openssh-server-best-practices.html).

 The image on docker hub under `adamveld12/ssh-server` uses the [Vagrant insecure keypair](https://github.com/mitchellh/vagrant/tree/master/keys).
 Maybe this would be useful to you  if you want to use an image for a local dev environment or some for testing.